Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Expt. 1: Accuracy and Latency

-In Section~\ref{secLiterature}, we examined the code reviewer recommender literature.
-We use features from each category of measure we identified in the literature: code ownership, reviewer experience, reviewer participation rate, and familiarity with the author.
-While prior work have used how often a candidate reviewer in the past, we use a novel measure of how long an reviewer has viewed the author's changes in the last 90 days \eyeballTime.
+In Section~\ref{secLiterature}, we examined the code reviewer recommendation literature.
+We use features from each category of measures we identified in the literature~\cite{Al-Zubaidi2020PROMISE}: code ownership, reviewer experience, reviewer participation rate, and familiarity with the author.
+We also use a novel measure of how long a reviewer has viewed the author's changes in the last 90 days called \eyeballTime.

 We conducted an A/B test experiment to understand if the new model is effective in production.
-Our experimental unit was per diff review.
+Our experimental unit is the diff under review.
 Diffs in the control group, A, continued to receive reviewer recommendations from \Sentinel, the existing model in production.
 Diffs in the test group, B, received reviewer recommendations from our new model.
-Our experiment ran between in the late Spring of 2022, on 82k diff which were evenly and randomly split between the two conditions.
+Our experiment ran in late Spring of 2022, on 82k diff which were evenly and randomly split between the two conditions.
+We use a t-test on continuous data and a Fisher test on count data.
+Since we have multiple goal metrics we use a 99\% confidence interval, \ie $p < 0.01$.

-Our goal metrics, the metrics we wanted to improve, where the top 1, top 2 and top 3 recommendation accuracy.
-TopN accuracy in this context is the fraction of times where at least one person belonging to the top n predictions has either commented or acted, \eg accepted, the diff.
-We also wanted to improve the latency on the slowest diffs and tracked the latency at the 90th and 99th percentiles.
+Our goal metrics, the metrics we wanted to improve, were the Top1 and Top3 recommendation accuracy.
+TopN accuracy in this context is the fraction of times where at least one person belonging to the TopN predictions has either commented or acted, \eg accepted, the diff.
+We also monitor when a recommendation is clicked, and we expect to see more accurate recommendations being clicked more often.
+Before we released our new recommender into production, we calculated the latency.
+In a dashboard we tracked the slowest diffs, \ie the latency at the 90th and 99th percentiles.
+Because latency was measured outside of the experiment framework, we were not able to calculate statistical significance on this measure.

-Our guardrail metrics, the metrics we did not want to negatively influence, were the time diffs were in review (cycle time) and the \eyeballTime that reviewers looked at each diff.
-We did not want to increase cycle time and we did not want recommended engineers to rubberstamp diffs and spend less time looking at them.
+Our guardrail metrics, the metrics we did not want to be negatively influenced, where the time diffs were in review (cycle time) and the \eyeballTime that reviewers looked at each diff.
+We did not want to increase cycle time and we did not want recommended engineers to rubber stamp diffs and spend less time looking at them.